-The role of clinical data managers in contract research organizations is also changing as companies embrace more internal technology and agile processes.
-Outdated systems had put limits on what these professionals could do; rapid technological development has expanded not only their responsibilities but also their abilities.
+The role of clinical data managers in CROs is also changing as companies embrace more internal technology and agile processes.
+Outdated systems had put limits on what these professionals could do; rapid technological development has expanded their responsibilities and abilities.

 With the right processes, CROs are on the verge of creating a snowball effect in improved data management performance.

-One of the many hats that clinical data managers wear is that of project manager.
-Data managers work alongside multiple people across the research organization to ensure the trial goes smoothly and all of the data collected is clean and valuable.
+One of the many hats that your average clinical data manager wears is that of a project manager.
+Data managers work alongside multiple people across the research organization to ensure the trial goes smoothly and that all of the data collected is clean and valuable.

 Data managers are increasingly at the table for discussions related to technology use, trial timelines and patient experiences.
 Not only are they consulted before teams move forward with new trial options, but some are also actively leading the projects and following each step closely.

 “Clinical data managers work closely with other groups within a clinical trial to ensure that data is collected, managed and reported in a timely manner, accurately, and securely,” says Narayan Lebaka, senior director of clinical data management at Inspirna.
 “The clinical data manager must understand good clinical practices (GCP), protocol, protocol deviations, metadata, basic SDTM mapping, programming and Excel.”